Afghan conflict: Anti-Taliban uprisings

+the National Resistance Front, Afghanistan Freedom Front, Supreme Resistance Council, Freedom Uprising are active in Afghanistan.

+Afghanistan–Iran border clashes

 Afghan–Iranian clashes occurred in December 2021, overlapping with the Republican insurgency in Afghanistan, between the restored Islamic Emirate of Afghanistan and Iran in Nimruz over border checkpoints.
 It resulted in a de facto Taliban victory, with the Islamic Emirate capturing various border checkpoints.
 However, the Taliban later withdrew from the checkpoints and things returned to status quo ante bellum.